viperML/dotfiles/README.md

 # viperML/dotfiles

-> Last update of this README: July 2021
+> Last update of this README: September 2021
 # About
 These are my personal configuration files for my Linux and Windows machines.
 Feel free to grab anything that you find interesting.